nbp828/Pre_ProjectAC/README.md

 -   Website:
     - The Web Application is built with django and python and the elasticsearch python client
+    - Django was chosen over Flask because it is a bit more robust for a customer facing application

 ## Future Work
 The food ingredients application will allow the user to: